prsolans/prsolans/README.md

 ## Getting Started

 1. Clone this repo into a local project folder
-3. From the project folder, run the command `vagrant up` - this may take 3-5 minutes (NOTE: The first time you `vagrant up` may take 5-10 minutes extra to download the image for the Ubuntu installation)
+3. From the project folder, run the command `vagrant up --provision` - this may take 3-5 minutes (NOTE: The first time you `vagrant up` may take 5-10 minutes extra to download the image for the Ubuntu installation)
-4. Edit your local host file with this entry `192.168.50.99 wordpress.mergeworld.com`
-5. Access the site at http://wordpress.mergeworld.com
-6. Access the WordPress admin at http://wordpress.mergeworld.com/wp-admin
+4. Open your browser to http://localhost:8080

+## Working with the environment

+To log in to the local Wordpress installation:

+`http://localhost:8080/wp-admin/` the username is `admin`, the password is `vagrant`.

+You can access phpMyAdmin:

+`http://localhost:8080/phpmyadmin/` with username `root`, password `vagrant`.

 ## Edit files on your local machine
-Running `vagrant up` will create a `htdocs` folder within your local project folder.
-This folder is synced to the `/var/www/` folder on the virtual machine.
+Running `vagrant up` will create a `wordpress` folder within your local project folder.
+This folder is synced to the `/vagrant/wordpress/` folder on the virtual machine.
 Any files you edit locally will be immediately available for review on the server.

 ## Edit files on the server via SSH
 You can SSH onto the server itself by running the command `vagrant ssh`

 2. SSH into the server to install the DB by running the command `vagrant ssh`
-3. Navigate to the root folder `cd /var/www/`
+3. Navigate to the root folder `cd /vagrant/wordpress/`
+4. Edit files using either VIM or NANO using the following commands:
++ VIM - `sudo vi FILENAME.html`
++ NANO - `sudo nano FILENAME.html`

 ## Access the database